Sarmatae685/PicoCTF-write-ups/README.md

 ## 👋 About Me

 Hi!
 I'm a cybersecurity enthusiast from Ukraine.
 I am solving CTF challenges on PicoCTF and share my progress here.
+The language of write-ups is ukrainian, but most likely I`ll translate in to english in future.

 ## 🗂️ Repository Structure